Welcome

 Basic information about marching band:

 Marching band officially starts in the spring with a few clinics to help our students learn the fundamentals of marching.
 In the summer we have regular practices, a few parades, and various camps.
 In the fall, we participate in home football games, continue to work on our competitive field show and participate in local competitions against bands from all over Utah.
 We wind up our season with a trip to St. George to compete at our state finals and a regional Bands of America competition which includes bands from anywhere in the United States.
-(Please note, there will be no parades in the summer of 2023)

 Who can be in marching band?